flare-foundation/docs/CONTRIBUTING.md

 * smart contracts
 * State Connector
 * `$FLR`, `$SGB`, `$WFLR` and `$WSGB` (the wrapped tokens)
+* web3

 ### Images

 * In the screenshots, no partner should be prioritized over others.
     For example, all FTSO data provider names and addresses should be blurred to make them illegible.
-    Use a 20px Gaussian Blur filter on Gimp (Or 7 Standard Deviations if your version of Gimp does not allow to specify pixels).
+    Use a 20px Gaussian Blur filter on Gimp (Or 7 Standard Deviations if your version of Gimp does not allow specifying pixels).